Knicks vs. Heat Injury Report Today - May 10

 Heat Season Insights

-- The Heat put up an average of 109.5 points per game, just 3.6 fewer points than the 113.1 the Knicks allow to opponents.
+- The Heat score an average of 109.5 points per game, only 3.6 fewer points than the 113.1 the Knicks allow.

 - Miami has put together a 19-6 record in games it scores more than 113.1 points.

-- The Heat are putting up 117 points per game in their past 10 games, which is 7.5 more than their average for the season (109.5).
+- The Heat are averaging 117 points per contest over their previous 10 games, which is 7.5 more than their average for the season (109.5).

 Knicks vs. Heat Betting Info